 The unique geological features of Death Valley's Badwater Basin are highlighted as the temporary reappearance of Lake Manly fades, leaving behind a mesmerizing landscape of brilliant white salt patterns, irregular geometric shapes, and mounds of sand and salt.

 The legacy of Lake Manly is etched into the geological features of Death Valley.
 Evidence of the lake’s existence include: wavecut terraces, pebbles, tufa, clay and salt layers; calcium carbonate deposits likely formed by algae; and remnants of aquatic species like the Devils Hole Pupfish.
-These features serve as a reminder of the lake’s past presence in the area.
+These features serve as a reminder of the lake’s substantial presence in the area.

 The mesmerizing irregular brown shapes in the Badwater Basin, formed by the receding Lake Manly, resembling tongues of fire, while the Panamint and Black Mountains majestically flank the basin.